 🇱🇮 Liechtenstein · FMA · TVTG / TT Act

-Liechtenstein was among the first jurisdictions globally to enact comprehensive blockchain legislation.
+Liechtenstein was among the first jurisdictions globally to enact complete blockchain legislation.
 The TVTG (Token and TT Service Provider Act), in force since January 2020, creates a dedicated legal framework for token issuers, exchanges, custodians, and crypto advisors — regulated by the FMA (Financial Market Authority).
 With a 12.5% flat corporate tax, EEA membership, and a reputation as one of Europe's most progressive financial centers, Liechtenstein is a premier destination for crypto licensing.

 3–6 mo